marcosh/fundic/README.md

 ## Factory decorators

-Sometimes you want to modify how a specific key is built and retrieved from the container without toughing the provided factory.
+Sometimes you want to modify how a specific key is built and retrieved from the container without touching the provided factory.

-An easy mechanism to allow this possibility is to use again the decorator pattern.
+An easy mechanism to allow this possibility is to use the decorator pattern.
 This means that we wrap our factory with with another factory which receives the first factory as a constructor argument.
 In functional terms, suppose we have a factory `f` for a specific `foo` key (i.e. `f : (ContainerInterface, string) -> foo`); what we do is passing the whole `f` to `g` where